sangameparshwa-sudo/stm32-predictive-maintenance/README.md

 # Industrial Motor Condition-Monitoring & Predictive Maintenance System

 Multi-sensor system on STM32 to detect early mechanical fault signatures in industrial motors — before failure, not after.

-**Status: In active development.** Vibration sensing and current sensing pipelines are fully operational and validated on-chip.
+**Status: In active development.** Current sensing and vibration sensing pipelines are fully operational and validated on-chip.
 This README reflects the real state of the build at all times.

 ---